 Royers Texas Trash Pie, wowzers, this is one delicious dessert!
 It’s crunchy, chewy, salty, rich, and chocolatey!
 And, ya’ll, it’s so easy to make.
-Seriously, you mix all the ingredients together in a large bowl, stir, put it in your pie shell, and cook.
+Seriously, for the original Texas trash pie recipe you mix all the ingredients together in a large bowl, stir, put it in your pie shell, and cook.
 It only takes about 5 minutes to prep.

 I’m always taking food to events, especially desserts.
 Here are a few desserts that can go to any social function.
 Limoncello Pound Cake has such a lovely lemon flavor but it does have booze in it.
 For a no booze pound cake, Grandma’s Old Fashioned Pound Cake is equally good.
 Also, Fudge Better than Boxed Brownies are always, always, always a hit!
 Cherry Texas Sheet Cake and Banana Bread Blondies both feed a crowd and are very easy to make.
 Finally, cinnamon roll pie is the best of the bests and popular with everyone that’s had it.